KGBeast: Publication history

-KGBeast first appeared in (March 1988) and was created by Jim Starlin and Jim Aparo.
+KGBeast first appeared in Batman #417 (March 1988) and was created by Jim Starlin and Jim Aparo.

 Fictional character biography

 Backstory

-Anatoli Knyazev (Анато́лий Кня́зев, Anatoliy Knyazev), code-named "The Beast", and known to the C.I.A. as the "KGBeast" is trained as an assassin by "The Hammer", a top secret cell of the KGB.
+Anatoli Knyazev (Анато́лий Кня́зев, Anatoliy Knyazev), code-named "The Beast", and known to the CIA as the "KGBeast" is trained as an assassin by "The Hammer", a top secret cell of the KGB.
 In addition to being the master of several martial arts, his strength is cybernetically enhanced, and he also masters the use of every known deadly weapon.
 At the time of his first appearance, he is rumored to have killed at least 200 people.

 First appearance

 The Beast made his first appearance in the storyline, "Ten Nights of The Beast" Batman #417 (March 1988), which was later reprinted as a trade paperback of the same name.
 It was written by Jim Starlin and drawn by Jim Aparo and Mike DeCarlo.

 The Hammer's general, angry that the Soviet government is working to better relations with the United States, sends Knyazev on a mission to kill 10 high-ranking U.S. officials in an attempt to cripple the Strategic Defense Initiative program.
 These include scientists, civilian administrators, military figures, and politicians, the last of whom being then-U.S. President Ronald Reagan, scheduled to visit Gotham City.

 Despite Batman's best efforts, the Beast eliminates nearly all of his targets.
 In particular, he showcases his ruthlessness by poisoning an entire banquet, killing over 100 people, just to ensure that his target dies.

 When Batman finally faces the Beast in hand-to-hand combat, the Beast quickly gains the upper hand, at the time, proves himself better than Batman in both tactical planning and engagement.
 However, failing to realize that he had advantages over Batman in abilities, the Beast flees because he thinks Batman has contingencies based on the hero's reputation, loses his opportunity to kill Batman as the Dark Knight later improved his skills since then.

 During the rematch between the two, Batman snares the Beast's left wrist with the Batrope.
 Rather than be captured, the Beast grabs a nearby axe and chops off the restrained hand.
 The Beast quickly has the limb replaced with a cybernetic gun, made by one of Gotham's top weapons dealers.

-Before the final confrontation between Batman and the Beast, C.I.A.
-Agent Ralph Bundy reminds Batman that, if the Beast is captured alive, he will have to be handed over to the Soviets, and likely escape justice.
+Before the final confrontation between Batman and the Beast, CIA agent Ralph Bundy reminds Batman that, if the Beast is captured alive, he will have to be handed over to the Soviets, and likely escape justice.
 Knowing this, Batman, after thwarting the Beast's assassination attempt on Reagan, destroys the Beast's gun-arm, lures him into the sewers, and then corners him in an underground room.
 The Beast invites Batman to fight him to the death, but instead Batman locks the room, effectively burying the assassin alive.

-In the later story, Batman: Year Three, Batman notes that he then contacted the police to pick up the subdued villain.
+In the later story, Batman: Year Three, Batman notes that he contacted the police to pick up the subdued villain.